frederikbosch/standard-proposals/declarative-shadow-dom/adoptedstylesheets.md

 ```

 So, what will inevitably happen is the creation of a custom elements registry at the server side level.
 Not only for elements created by the development teams,
-but also for the elements that are being consumed.
+but also for the elements that are being consumed from external libraries.

 ## Solution, consumption at the host